Taking Physical Inventory Counts: Your Guide to Accurate Stock Takes

 The key to good inventory management is to keep an eye on your data and be able to transform that data into useful information.

-Use inventory reports like the ones below to help stay ahead of your inventory needs:
+Use the following Lightspeed Analytics inventory reports to stay ahead of your inventory needs:

 - Low Stock Alert report: Use the Low Stock Alert report to see the items that sell well and that you’re running low on.
 Reorder stock before you completely run out and keep supporting the demand for that item.